Lyreplus/lyreplus/README.md

 ## Hi there 👋

-My name is **Lorenzo** and I'm an Italian student doing a Bachelor's Degree in Computer Engineering - Computer Science at UniTN.
+My name is **Lorenzo** and I'm an Italian student attending a Bachelor's Degree in Computer Engineering - Computer Science at UniTN.

 ### **[Here](https://lyreplus.github.io/)** you can find more informations about me!